 Mixing and matching for profitability

-While sorting allows facility managers to extract the high-value fractions and, to an extent, control contaminants, it doesn’t control the input material mix.
+While sorting allows facility managers to extract high-value fractions and, to an extent, control contaminants, it doesn’t control the input material mix.

-This creates a continuous supply/demand mismatch that is often underappreciated by players newly entering the market.
+This creates a continuous supply/demand mismatch that often is underappreciated by players newly entering the market.

 This mismatch coupled with the need to offload material relatively quickly is the reason, for example, 90 percent mixed polyolefin bale prices have traded as high as 600 euros ($651) per metric ton ex-works in northwest Europe or as low as zero euros per metric ton ex-works northwest Europe since July 2022.